Can Silicone Strips improve the look of old or new scars?

 - and a 68% reduction in height (elevation) of the scars.

 Our Specialist Plastic Surgeons and Dermal Clinicians are keen to see more evidence-based, non-sponsored research being done to assess just how effective these treatments are and what patients might benefit most.
 But from what is known currently, it is likely that silicone strips might be an effective method for treating various scars after surgery for some patients.

-These types of scar-treatment products have several effective actions than can be a benefit in relation to scar formation after surgery.
+These types of scar-treatment products have several effective actions that can be a benefit in the case of scar formation following surgery.

 How do Silicone strips help your scars?

 - Increase hydration of stratum corneum (outer layer of the skin).

 - Facilitate the production of fibroblasts (cells that manufacture and maintain connective tissue) and restructure collagen in the ‘traumatised’ skin, to help you gain a softer or flatter scar.

 - Protect the scarred tissue from bacteria and prevent excessive production of collagen which can be induced by bacteria in the scar tissue area.

 - Modulate the production of FGF β.
 “FGF β normalises the production of collagen in an abnormal scar and increases the production of collagenases which help breaks down excess levels of collagen.”